-All resources are credited with a capacity payment any time they are expected to be ready to respond to a Synchronized Reserve Event and failure to provide the directed response results in an obligation to "repay" that credit following instances of non-performance.
+All resources are credited with a capacity payment any time they are expected to be ready to respond to a Synchronized Reserve Event and failure to provide the directed response at least equal to the assignment results in an obligation to "repay" that credit following instances of nonperformance.
 The following consequences exist for a resource that does not respond with its expected amount of Synchronized Reserve:

-- The resource is credited for Synchronized Reserve capacity in the amount that actually responded for all Real-time settlement intervals (five (5) minutes) the resource was assigned or self-scheduled Synchronized Reserve on the day the event occurred, and; - The owner of the resource incurs a retroactive obligation to refund at the SRMCP the amount of the shortfall measured in MW for all of the Real-time settlement intervals the resource was assigned or self-scheduled over the immediate past interval, the duration of which is equal to the lesser of the average number of days between events as determined by the annual review of the last two (2) years, or the number of days since the resource failed to respond with its assigned or self-scheduled Synchronized Reserve amount in response to a Synchronized Reserve Event. - The annual review described above will be completed during the month of November and cover a two (2) year window from November 1st (year 2) through October 31st (current year).
+- The resource is assessed a Synchronized Reserve Shortfall Charge on the day the event occurred equal to the product of the Real-time SRMCP and the lesser of the amount of the MW shortfall during the event or the Capped Real-time Synchronized Reserve Assignment MW.credited for Synchronized Reserve capacity in the amount that actually responded for all Real-time settlement intervals (five (5) minutes) the resource was assigned or self-scheduled Synchronized Reserve on the day the event occurred, and;

+- The owner of the resource incurs a retroactive obligation to refund at the Real-time SRMCP the retroactive penaltyamount of the shortfall measured in MW for all of the Real-time settlement intervals the resource was assigned or self-scheduled over the immediate past interval, the duration of which is equal to the lesser of the average number of days between events as determined by the annual review of the last two (2) years, or the number of days since the resource failed to respond with the Synchronized Reserve amount it was directed to deploy in response to a Synchronized Reserve Event.
+The calculation of the retroactive penalty MW are further described in Manual 28, Section 6. - The annual review described above will be completed during the month of November and cover a two (2) year window from November 1st (year 2) through October 31st (current year).
 The calculation will be the average interval between Synchronized Reserve Events over the last two years of Synchronized Reserve Event data, rounded down to a whole day value.
 The results will be communicated to the Operating Committee in December and implemented annually on January 1st.

-In cases where a Synchronized Reserve Event lasts less than ten (10) minutes, resources are credited with the amount of Synchronized Reserve capacity they are assigned.
-The owner of the resource will not incur a retroactive obligation to refund any shortfall between the amount of reserve assigned or self-scheduled and the amount of response provided during the event.
+In cases where a Synchronized Reserve Event has a durationlasts less than ten (10) minutes, resources are credited with the amount of Synchronized Reserve capacity they are assigned.
+The owner of the resource will not incur a retroactive obligation to refund any shortfall between the Synchronized Reserve the resource was directed to deploy and the amount of response provided during the event.